Reddit: Steve Huffman

 In May 2016, CEO Steve Huffman said in an interview at the TNW Conference that, unlike Facebook, which "only knows what [its users are] willing to declare publicly", Reddit knows its users' "dark secrets" at the same time that the website's "values" page was updated regarding its "privacy" section.
 The video reached the top of the website's main feed.
 Shortly thereafter, announcements concerning new advertisement content drew criticism on the website.
 In September, a user named "mormondocuments" released thousands of administrative documents belonging to the Church of Jesus Christ of Latter-day Saints, an action driven by the ex-Mormon and atheist communities on Reddit.
 Previously, on April 22, the same user had announced his plans to do so.
 Church officials commented that the documents did not contain anything confidential.

 On November 23, Huffman admitted to having replaced his username with the names of r/The_Donald moderators in many insulting comments.
 He did so by changing insulting comments made towards him and made it appear as if the insult were directed at the moderators of r/The_Donald.
-On November 24, The Washington Post reported Reddit had banned the "Pizzagate" conspiracy board from their site, stating it violated their policy of posting personal information of others, triggering a wave of criticism from users on r/The_Donald, who felt the ban amounted to censorship.
+On November 24, The Washington Post reported Reddit had banned the "Pizzagate" conspiracy board from its site, stating it violated its policy of posting personal information of others, triggering a wave of criticism from users on r/The_Donald, who felt the ban amounted to censorship.
 After the forum was banned from Reddit, the words "we don't want witchhunts on our site" now appears on the former page of the Pizzagate subreddit.

 On November 30, Huffman announced changes to the algorithm of Reddit's r/all page to block "stickied" posts from a number of subreddits, such as r/The_Donald.
 In the announcement, he also apologized for personally editing posts by users from r/The_Donald, and declared intentions to take actions against "hundreds of the most toxic users" of Reddit and "communities whose users continually cross the line".

 In March 2018, it was revealed that Huffman had hidden Russian troll activity from users.